islomar/url-shortener-islomar/README.md

 * Use something like Swagger for documenting the API.
 * Create log files.
 * Use Spock for testing.
+* Use Spring integration tests for the end-to-end testing.
 * Sanitize URL for malicious JavaScript.
 * Create load tests to check the boundaries of the number of requests allowed (detect concurrency problems).
 * New features: